juicedata/juicefs/docs/en/faq.md

 ## Does JuiceFS support using a directory in the object store as a '--bucket' parameter?

-As of the release of JuiceFS 1.0.0-RC3, this feature is not supported.
+As of the release of JuiceFS 1.0.0, this feature is not supported.

-## Does JuiceFS support reading data that already exists in the object store?
+## Does JuiceFS support docking data that already exists in the object store?

-As of the release of JuiceFS 1.0.0-RC3, this feature is not supported.
+As of the release of JuiceFS 1.0, this feature is not supported.

 ## Does JuiceFS currently support distributed caching?

-As of the release of JuiceFS 1.0.0-RC3, this feature is not supported.
+As of the release of JuiceFS 1.0, this feature is not supported.

 ## Is there currently an SDK available for JuiceFS?

-As of the release of JuiceFS 1.0.0-RC3, this feature is not supported.
+As of the JuiceFS 1.0 release, the community had two SDKS, one is the [Java SDK](https://juicefs.com/docs/community/hadoop_java_sdk/), which is highly compatible with HDFS interface maintained by JuiceFS official, and the other is the [Python SDK](https://github.com/megvii-research/juicefs-python) maintained by community users.